picosonic/bbc-fdc/tools/README.md

 It will check if the drive and disk are detected, check if read head is at track zero, determine if the disk is write-protected and calculate an approximate RPM.

+Optionally it can count the number of tracks which can be stepped to by the hardware.

+## Syntax :

+`[-tmax maxtracks]`

+## Where :

+ * `-tmax` Specify the maximum track number you wish to try stepping to

 ## Return codes :

  * `0` - Success